 - If you want to preserve meats longer than a few days, they must be frozen.
 Wrap securely in freezer wrap, seal, label, and freeze up to three months.

-- To freeze fruits: To freeze small fruits such as raspberries and blueberries, place on a cookie sheet in a single layer.
+To freeze small fruits such as raspberries and blueberries, place on a cookie sheet in a single layer.
 Freeze until firm, then pack in hard freezer containers.
 To freeze larger fruits, you can puree them or chop them.
 Freeze in a single layer or in a hard-sided container.

-- To freeze vegetables: Most vegetables benefit from blanching before freezing.
+Most vegetables benefit from blanching before freezing.
 Drop the cleaned vegetables into boiling water for about 10 to 30 seconds to set the color.
 Plunge into ice water, then dry and freeze individually as you do fruits.
 Pack into hard-sided containers.

 Foods That Should Not Be Frozen